 Scholarships & Resources for Asian American and Pacific Islander Students

 Whether majoring in accounting, music, or healthcare, financial aid and resources can be key.
-If you’re Asian or Pacific Islander and have college in your future, check out some of 2020’s best scholarships and resources for students in your community.
+If you’re Asian or Pacific Islander and have college in your future, check out some of today’s best scholarships and resources for students in your community.

 Paying for college may be difficult, but it shouldn’t be a barrier to higher education.
 Scholarships, grants, and financial aid can make college far more affordable, whether you’re seeking a certificate in medical assisting or a master’s degree in public health.
 And while you should apply for as many scholarships as you realistically can, the more each scholarship is in-line with who you are and what you want to study, the better your chances of landing it.
 The following guide lists 20 scholarship opportunities and college resources specifically for Asian and Pacific Islander students, and includes five key ways to make your applications shine.
 Good luck!